T-Systems-MMS/phonebook/docs/pages/development-guides/frontend/general-commands.md

 Run `npm run test:dev` and write your Tests.
 You can use [NgMocks](https://www.npmjs.com/package/ng-mocks) for better modularity.
 Please note that `ng2-mock-component` should not be used anymore.
 If you get an `[object ErrorEvent] thrown` use `npm run test:dev-debug` as there is an error with Angular/cli ([Issue](https://github.com/angular/angular-cli/issues/7296)).

-### **Useful to know**

-Have a look at the [general guide](/pages/development-guides/general-guide) in order to get to know npm packages and workflows we are using to develop the Phonebook.